bitcoin/bips/bip-update-process.md

 If there are multiple licenses, each should be on a separate line.

-__Discussion__: The Discussion header is used to point the audience to relevant discussions of the BIP, e.g. the mailing list thread in which the idea for the BIP was discussed, a thread where a new version of the BIP was presented, or relevant discussion threads on other platforms.
-Entries take the format "yyyy-mm-dd: URL", e.g.
+__Discussion__: The Discussion header is used to point the audience to relevant discussions of the BIP, e.g., the mailing list thread in which the idea for the BIP was discussed, a thread where a new version of the BIP was presented, or relevant discussion threads on other platforms.
+Entries take the format "yyyy-mm-dd: URL", e.g., `2009-01-09: https://www.mail-archive.com/cryptography@metzdowd.com/msg10142.html`.
-`2009-01-09: https://www.mail-archive.com/cryptography@metzdowd.com/msg10142.html`.

 Multiple discussions should be listed on separate lines.

 __Revision__: The Revision header indicates the version of this BIP after a Changelog section has been added.
-The value is provided as MAJOR.MINOR.PATCH, e.g. `Revision: 2.3.1`.
+The value is provided as MAJOR.MINOR.PATCH, e.g., `Revision: 2.3.1`.

 __Requires__: BIPs may have a Requires header to indicate existing BIPs the new proposal depends on.
-If multiple BIPs are required, they should be listed in one line separated by a comma and space (e.g. "1, 2").
+If multiple BIPs are required, they should be listed in one line separated by a comma and space (e.g., "1, 2").

-__Replaces/Superseded-By__: BIPs may have a Replaces header that contains the number of an older BIP it renders obsolete.
-A Superseded-By header indicates in turn that a BIP has been rendered obsolete by the later document with the provided number.
+__Replaces/Superseded-By__: BIPs may have a Replaces header that contains the number of an older BIP that it renders obsolete.
+A Superseded-By header indicates, in turn, that a BIP has been rendered obsolete by the later document with the provided number.

 #### Auxiliary files